najar1412/headless-blueprint-scaffolding/README.md

 ### TODO

 1. No local wp environment set up
-2. grok graphQL for db queries
-3. remapping images from frontend to wp domain, or vise versa?

 ### Current limiations

 1. No live link between headless wordpress and faust prod site?
 After make edits to headless wp, the frontend needs to be rebuild as its a static site.
-2. Doc recommend using Atlas Content Modeler, but support is getting dropped end of 2024, look into SCF (secure custom fields), ACF (advanced custom fields)